openharmony/accesscontrol_accesscontrol_cangjie_wrapper/README.md

 - checkAccessToken: accesscontrol_cangjie_wrapper provides permission verification and management capabilities for applications.
 Developers can check whether an application has been authorized.
 - Cangjie Accesscontrol FFI interface: Based on cross-language interoperability via C interfaces to implement accesscontrol Cangjie API.
 - access_token: It is responsible for providing basic functions of application access control, and encapsulates C interfaces to provide interoperability for Cangjie.
+- ability_cangjie_wrapper: Responsible for providing UIAbilityContext to the authorization interface for launching permission request dialogs to users.
+- hiviewdfx_cangjie_wrapper: Responsible for providing HiLog APIs, used for printing logs at critical paths.
+- cangjie_ark_interop: Responsible for providing APILevel definitions, used for annotating APIs.
+Also provides the BusinessException exception class definition that is thrown to users.

 ## Directory Structure